Auto Dealer Profit Guide

 How can this be?
 With used cars, dealers have much more control over the pricing of the vehicles.
 There isn’t a manufacturer setting a minimum rate nor limits with used cars.
 Dealerships are free to set prices as low or as high as they desire.
 Additionally, dealerships can spend money on reconditioning so that they can raise the price on car even higher, and make it more desirable for customers.

 Dealers can also decide how much they want to purchase a vehicle for.
-With powerful tools like Laser Appraiser Desktop and Laser Appraiser VIN Scanner, a dealer can know for sure how much they want to spend on a used car before they even enter an auto auction.
+With powerful tools like< Laser Appraiser Dealer Studio and Laser Appraiser Mobile, a dealer can know for sure how much they want to spend on a used car before they even enter an auto auction.
 Dealers can search for the best deals, and know how to get the most out of their purchases.

 After all of this, you would think that used vehicles would be the top income earner at a dealership!
 However, new cars and used cars only make up 50% of the income of a dealership.
 So where does the rest of the money come from?